dvjones89/alfred-media-keys/README.md

 * Alfred (and it's PowerPack)

 # Installation
-Simply download the Vintage-Media-Keys.workflow and double-click the file.
+Simply download the Alfred-Media-Keys.alfredworkflow and double-click the file.
 Alfred should import it automatically.